Default view

 1. Tests during the semester

-At the beginning of some practicals, small tests will be written (their date is shown in the practical schedule).
+During the practicals, students must be able to answer questions about the topic of former and actual practicals satisfactory.
+Furthermore, students will need to write small tests at the beginning of practicals, and for passing the course, at least an average of 70% should be achieved on these small tests.
+Dates of the tests are included in the course schedule.
 All small tests are obligatory and can be done only once (there will be no retake option).
-At least 70% should be achieved as an average of the small tests.
-In case of not achieving 70%, a final retake test will be provided at the end of the semester covering all practical topics of the semester (its date is shown in the practical schedule).
+In case of not achieving 70%, a final retake test will be provided at the end of the semester covering all topics of the semester (its date is shown in the course schedule).
 If this is also failed, the student cannot get signature and cannot sign up for the exam.

 Besides the small tests, two midterms will be written during the semester.
 Both midterms are obligatory, and one retake option will be provided for each.
-At least 70% should be achieved on both midterms for the signature.
+At least 70% should be achieved on each midterm for the signature.
 If the student cannot attend the midterm, it will be counted as a failed test.
 The only exception is if someone cannot attend the test due some other commitments related to their university studies, in which case an additional occasion can be provided for test writing.
-In case someone fails or misses any of the midterms, a final retake midterm should be written at the end of the semester, covering topics of both midterms.
+The Department should be informed about such situations in advance to the midterms.
+Those students who aim to improve their result can also write the retake midterms, but in this case, the second result will count in the final grade, even if it’s worse than the original one.
+In case someone fails or misses any of the midterms, a final retake midterm should be written at the end of the semester, covering all topics of the semester.
 If this is also failed, the student cannot get signature and cannot sign up for the final exam.
-The midterms’ date is shown in the practical schedule.
-During the midterm tests, students must place all their electronic devices (e.g. phones, tablets, smart watches) at a place where they are fully visible, and must not use them during test writing.
+The midterms’ date is shown in the course schedule.

 On the midterms’ weeks, there are no practicals.